aelsabbahy/miniswarm/README.md

 # Open app in browser
 miniswarm service vote

-# print url, but don't open
+# print url, but don't open (--url has to be at the end for now)
 miniswarm service vote --url
 ```